jcu-eresearch/nginx-dynamic-modules/README.rst

 ``export _NGINX_VERSION=1.99.9``), which is used within the build script.
 From Docker Compose, you can use the following::

-    docker-compose run -e _NGINX_VERSION=1.99.9 nginx-dynamic-modules-centos-7
+    docker-compose run -e _NGINX_VERSION=1.99.9 nginx-dynamic-modules-centos-8

-``_NGINX_MODULE_RELEASE_VERSION`` can also be set as well, representing the build version of the modules.
+``_NGINX_MODULE_VERSION`` can also be set as well, representing the version and release of the given module (such as ``1.0-1``).
 By convention, this will follow the release version of packaged nginx versions but can be set separately to handle situations where multiple releases of a module are required.

 Testing locally
 ---------------